TomSumner28/merchant-data/README.md

 The project relies only on the Python standard library and `flask`.
 If `flask` is not available in your environment, install it locally.

+Set `FLASK_SECRET_KEY` in your environment for session security.
+A default value is used if not provided.

 ## Running the app

 ```